The basics of business intelligence dashboards

 The amount of data generated every day in today’s modern corporate world is simply amazing.
 Without having to look at numerous reports, business intelligence enables firms to gain a complete overview of their business performance.
 Business intelligence tools enable you to display your data in a way that is readable, understandable, and edible.

-Would you prefer it if data was presented to you in the form of dull Excel spreadsheets or through interactive, visually appealing dashboards?
+Would you prefer it if data was presented to you in dull Excel spreadsheets or through interactive, visually appealing dashboards?

-Because the human mind is physiologically wired to interpret visuals better than simple text and numbers, it is quite likely that you would choose the second option.
-Effective data visualization is essential for making your data understandable.
+Because the human mind is physiologically wired to interpret visuals better than simple text and numbers, it is likely that you would choose the second option.
+Effective data visualization is essential to understand your data.

 Like a car dashboard that shows speed, fuel level, and even outside temperature, a BI dashboard shows a glimpse of your company’s performance.
 Your business measurements, KPIs, and other essential data points for decision-making can all be displayed in a BI dashboard.
-Monitoring and benchmarking the KPIs can assist you in assessing the performance of your organization and identifying areas that may require additional attention or inquiry.
+Monitoring and benchmarking the KPIs can help you assess the performance of your organization and identify areas that may require additional attention or inquiry.

 Features and components of a BI dashboard